scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Fixed some Mac configuration problems.

 -   16-May-2002
-    -   FontForge would not compile when trying to used libjpeg as a static library (as on Mac OS/X)
+    -   websharpstudios would not compile when trying to used libjpeg as a static library (as on Mac OS/X)
     -   Use psili rather than koronis where appropriate
     -   It was not possible to select the ellipse/star tool from the tools palette.

 -   14-May-2002
-    -   Made fontforge work without X (ie. the scripting engine can be linked without requiring that X be present.
+    -   Made websharpstudios work without X (ie. the scripting engine can be linked without requiring that X be present.
 Possibly useful for Mac OS/X, Cygwin)